 After examining several fixtures and manufacturers, I chose the LED panels manufactured by Amare Technology.
 I consulted with them directly, and the SolarPro SP400 was recommended for a 4’x4′ growing space for orchids.
 Yes!
 They do understand orchid growing and can convert the light output of the units into footcandles, with precise setup recommendations to produce desired levels.
 I read one of their “rainforest” application testimonials where the facility had Dendrobium bracteosum blooming year-round.

 While the initial cost is about triple that of an 8 light florescent fixture, over the life of the LED fixture, it is within 20% when you consider the annual replacement of florescent tubes.
-An LED panel should last at least 10 years.
-Straight comparison with a florescent fixture isn’t really fair — the growing light produced by a high intensity LED is in an entirely different category of quality and intensity, making it suitable for a much greater diversity of orchid genera.
+An LED grow light panel should last at least 10 years.
+Straight comparison with a florescent fixture isn’t really fair — the photosynthetically valuable light (PAR) produced by a high intensity LED grow light is in an entirely different category of quality and intensity, making it suitable for a much greater diversity of orchid genera.

 There is a 50db fan that runs continuously to disperse heat from the fixture.
 It is relatively quiet, but noticeable in an otherwise silent house; I wouldn’t want it in the living room.
 The lights do add a some heat to the room; the temperature drops notably after they turn off in the late afternoon.
 This works ideally as I can maintain 45F nights and 70-72F days with no supplemental heat in the space (other than central heating in the rest of the house set at 67F during the day).
 If I close the door to the growing room, it will warm into the upper 70s.